Pucheo-Gideon/Advance-SQL-Analytics/README.md

 | Hernandez, Jordan |	United States |	7234.26 |	1 |
 | Richardson, Trinity |	United States |	6719.06 |	2 |

-#### Purpose
+#### 🔍 Insight
-The goal of this query is to enable senior stakeholders, as well as marketing and sales representatives, to identify the top-performing customers by total sales within each sales territory.
-This is meant to support data-driven decision-making for targeted marketing campaigns, relationship management, and customer loyalty strategies
+The query reveals the top two highest-spending customers in each country, with notable leaders such as Nichole Nara in France and Franklin Xu in Germany, both generating sales above $11,000.
+The results show a relatively close margin between the first and second-ranked customers in most territories, indicating a competitive customer base in terms of spending.
+Across all regions, these top customers significantly contribute to total sales performance.

+#### 🎯 Why This Is Relevant
+Identifying the top-performing customers by territory helps stakeholders recognize high-value individuals who drive substantial revenue.
+This insight supports strategic decisions around personalized relationship management, loyalty programs, and territory-specific marketing.
+It also helps sales teams prioritize customer retention efforts, ensuring that the business continues to nurture and reward its most valuable clients.

 ____________________________________________________________________
 ### 2. Fetch the customers who made just one purchase